traqpl/s01test_tasks/README.md

 ## Firts task

+Is superlate and this is last task for me, so sorry for bash script only, but should work.

+Copy nagios_es_plugin.cfg file to /etc/nagios-plugins/config/ dir, and add to main nagios cfg.

+Next copy kafka_check to /usr/lib/nagios/plugins/ and

+`chmod u+x /usr/lib/nagios/plugins/elastic_check.sh`

 ## Second task

-Copy nagios_kafka_plugin.cfg file to /etc/nagios-plugins/config/ dir.
+Copy nagios_kafka_plugin.cfg file to /etc/nagios-plugins/config/ dir, and add to main nagios.cfg

 For compliation you will have install go lang in your os:  <https://golang.org/doc/install>

 After that just simply run in this directory:

-`make all`
+`make`

-Next copy kafka_check to /usr/lib/nagios/plugins/ and chmod u+x /usr/lib/nagios/plugins/kafka_check
+Next copy nagios/kafka/kafka_check to /usr/lib/nagios/plugins/ and:

+`chmod u+x /usr/lib/nagios/plugins/kafka_check`

 ## Third task